-6.2 A wider view
+6.2 A Wider View

-The motivation behind this work is the realisation that the MAS community and the COIN community in particular is well-positioned to address the challenges that ACSC brings and harness the possibilities of developing a principled methodology for the study and development of ASCS.
+The motivation behind this work is the realisation that the MAS community and the COIN community in particular is well-positioned to address the challenges that SCTS brings and harness the possibilities of developing a principled methodology for the study and development of SCTS.
 The space for innovation is still to be plotted but it is undoubtedly vast and some milestones are already visible.

-Empirical study of ASCS This task should be approached for two kinds of reasons.
-One is to provide an objective basis for theoretical and technological developments.
-The other is to understand - from economic, sociological, political and anthropological perspectives - how value is created through ACSC and how that value can be acquired for the benefit of society.
+Empirical study of SCTS.
+This task should be approached for two kinds of reasons.
+One is to provide an objective basis for theoretical and technological developments, and (as argued in [9]) formulate a characterization of SCTS in the spirit of Kenneth Arrow's [4] or Alchourron, Gardenfors and Makinson [1].
+The other is to understand - from economic, sociological, political and anthropological perspectives - how value is created through SCTS and how that value can be acquired for the benefit of society.
 This task is, evidently, a rather obvious challenge for interdisciplinary research.

-Technological developments Little needs to be argued about the social significance of platforms that are already available for developing ASCS and how some of their original or intended applications have become massive social phenomena and considerable economic successes.
+Technological developments.
+Little needs to be argued about the social significance of platforms that are already available for developing SCTS and how some of their original or intended applications have become massive social phenomena and considerable economic successes.
 This is not likely to cease in the near future and consequently there is a substantial opportunity for innovation in tools, methodologies and applications.
 Specially if the emphasis on "principled" design is taken to heart.

-Synergies A systematic study of ASCS will most likely require the convergence of several disciplines.
-The topic of social coordination is currently being inspected (within the Sintelnet project) from different standpoints: games, social simulation, analytical sociology, cognitive and social psychology, formalisms for informal phenomena, crowdbased applications, institutional theory and philosophy of law.
+Synergies.
+A systematic study of SCTS will most likely require the convergence of several disciplines.
+The topic of social coordination is currently being inspected (within the SINTELNET project) from different standpoints: games, social simulation, analytical sociology, cognitive and social psychology, formalisms for informal phenomena, crowd-based applications, institutional theory and philosophy of law.
 These activities are already fostering collaborations with a strong synergistic component.
 This experience points in the direction of new academic communities that are likely to spawn conferences and periodic publications and eventually develop curricula and training.

 An emerging scientific field.
-We share the view of Castelfranchi [6], that we are on the threshold of a new society where ASCS will be a pervasive reality.
-It is one that we do not fully understand and one of which we are becoming citizens through our use of ASCS.
+We share the view of Castelfranchi [8], that we are on the threshold of a new society where SCTS will be a pervasive reality.
+It is one that we do not fully understand and one of which we are becoming citizens through our use of SCTS.
 It is perhaps not an exaggeration to claim that it may be worth developing a scientific view of this reality and consequently develop the conceptual and theoretical constructs to explain what is happening and to have a crisper view of what comes next.
-Maybe, in a way not all that dissimilar to the zeitgeist of the early fifties that gave birth to artificial intelligence - with its "mind as processor" model for individual rationality, we are witnessing a new zeitgeist that may give birth to a new artificial social intelligence- with "social coordination" as the core of socio-cognitive rationality.
+Maybe, in a way not all that dissimilar to the zeitgeist of the early fifties that gave birth to artificial intelligence - with its "mind as processor" model for individual rationality, we are witnessing a new zeitgeist that may give birth to a new artificial social intelligence - with "social coordination" as the core of socio-cognitive rationality.

-Acknowledgements The authors wish to acknowledge the support of SINTELNET (FET Open Coordinated Action FP7-ICT-2009-C Project No. 286370) in the writing of this paper.
+Acknowledgements.
+The authors wish to acknowledge the support of SINTELNET (FET Open Coordinated Action FP7-ICT-2009-C Project No. 286370) in the writing of this paper.
+In addition, d'Inverno acknowledges the support of the FP7 Technology Enhanced Learning Program Project: Practice and Performance Analysis Inspiring Social Education (PRAISE).